 And this brings me to the point.
 I’m a big believer in the fact that the ultimate brand is like a real person.
 Needless to say no brand hardly reaches a stage where people perceive it as being a real person, but the fact is, that the more human components we associate a brand with, typically the stronger the brand is.

 The times where I’ve been most amazed about a brand have often been where it did something human.
 Where the service was extraordinarily good – and had a “real” human touch.
 The cases where the emails I received as a reply on my question sent either in anger or just in curiosity – reflected that a real person, of real human blood – actually were answering my email.
 But not only that – that the writing – reflected that this person had the authority to be a true individual, either in the tone-of-voice, the writing style…you name it.
 You see as customers we expect a brand to deliver on expectations.
 It’s a minimum standard to expect a brand to answer back, often within 24 hours.
-But if the reply is everything but standard, if it had that special “glimpse in the eye” it added extra brand equity to my brand – perhaps making it my favourite brand.
+But if the reply is everything but standard, if it had that special “glimpse in the eye” it added extra brand equity to my brand – perhaps making it my favorite brand.

 And all this brings me back to Martha and her perfect image.
 Imagine Martha one day had pulled out her pudding from the oven and it collapsed.
 Imagine that the paintings she was framing were not hanging perfect above the sofa or imagine that she one day said she had a terrible hangover because she had a birthday party yesterday.
 That would have created empathy with her and her brand arming her for … well the day when a real mistake happened.

 Remember one thing – the more perfect image we want to project our image towards the world – the more perfect the world expects us to be, however this is not necessarily to our benefit.
-So before you go ahead designing your website, your TV programs or commercials, your store decoration or whatever is generating traffic and revenue – think about the level of perfectionism you want to reflect – perhaps 'being perfect'' is not as perfect as we all think it is.
+So before you go ahead designing your website, your TV programs or commercials, your store decoration or whatever is generating traffic and revenue – think about the level of perfectionism you want to reflect – perhaps ‘being perfect” is not as perfect as we all think it is.

 Good points, but I'd take a slightly different twist.
 Brand is a promise.
 Your human analogy is certainly right: we trust humans because we come to understand them, their motivations, their integrity...so little mistakes are not important.
 The people we believe in will fix their mistakes.
 Similarly, a company doesn't have to be imperfect, it has to fulfill a promise to us.
 And part of that promise is what it does when something doesn't go well.
 On these lines, I might turn your point slightly to: A brand might be best expressed when things go wrong.
 And from THAT perspective, having things go wrong once in a while is an opportunity to shine.